 Rival bosses Mike Flynn, left, and Mike Williamson, centreRival bosses Mike Flynn, left, and Mike Williamson, centre (Image: Ben Holmes)

 United are never far from a wholly brittle moment and this one brought the weight of criticism back to Harry Lewis, after a few weeks where the keeper has been out of the immediate line of supporters’ fire.
-Cheltenham kept an attack alive down the left, Ethon Archer found room to shoot, his effort was parried by Lewis but the ball spun away from the Carlisle No1's hands, creeping inside the left-hand post, the keeper failing to grab it away in time.
+Cheltenham kept an attack alive down the left, Ethon Archer found room to shoot, his effort was parried by Lewis but the ball spun away from the Carlisle No1's hands, creeping inside the left-hand post, the keeper failing to react to its fatal direction in time.

 In response, Callum Guy bobbled a shot wide.
 In response, Cheltenham should have scored again, Sam Stubbs clearing the bar with the goal vacant.
 Lewis then saved from Archer, whose work on the left was generally too much for Sadi and Ben Barclay.